Remember not to overfill your crate - it's unsafe for our collectors

 - Only appropriate recyclable materials will be collected.

-- The maximum weight for the contents in a recycling bag or green crate is 15 kilograms.
+- The maximum weight for the contents in a recycling bag is 10kg, or green crate is 15 kilograms.

 - For health and safety reasons, the 45-litre crates must not be filled with glass above the top edge.
 If they are, they will not be collected.